rmauron/Singularity/README.md

-(if it is the first time, skip point 1.4)
+In case you repeat this recipe within the same directory, you might need to destroy the Vagrantfile to recreate a new one with the following command (if it is the first time, you can skip the "destroy" command).

   Destroy and remove vagrant vagrant file: